 Pinterest is definitely an important marketing tool in a content creator’s perspective, and there is a reason why so many huge brands and bloggers out there use Tailwind to help gain ground in the world of Pinterest.

 Tailwind uses your Pinterest analytics to figure out which times are ideal for pinning, so that your content can reach the widest audience possible.

 It also schedules your pins regularly, so that you are pinning multiple times per day, which increases your chance of a pin to be repinned and go viral.

 There are also several features on Tailwind that make this process of scheduling easy and helps bring other Tailwind users together to share each other’s content and promote one another.

 *Tailwind is the best tool out there for getting your blog post to go viral.*

-However, in order for your pins to have a higher chance at going viral on Pinterest, this is a step-by-step tutorial on how to use Tailwind to grow both your Pinterest audience and engagement.
+In order for your pins to have a higher chance at going viral on Pinterest, here is a step-by-step tutorial on how to use Tailwind to grow both your Pinterest audience and engagement.

 Step-By-Step Guide to Schedule Pins on Tailwind